 ***As Always, please speak to a qualified restaurant employee when ordering food.
 In order to see the most accurate ingredients and risk assessment, you will need to confirm allergy safety in real-time.
 This is my personal experience, I am not employed or endorsed by companies or brands mentioned.***

-What to Expect with a Dairy Allergy/ Intolerance/ Restriction at Disney World
+What should You expect with a Dairy Allergy/ Intolerance/ Restriction at Disney World

 It is going to look different for those of you that have an intolerance/ethical preference vs those of you with a non-negotiable allergy when you vacation at Disney World.

 This means that for some people, like those who are lactose intolerant, or have a very mild intolerance to milk, speaking with a chef won’t even be necessary because ordering the plant based symbol or ordering from the allergy menu that most locations have will be enough to avoid milk based products.

 If you have a NON NEGOTIABLE allergy, things will be *slightly more complicated* because you’ll need to speak with a Chef/Manager and be diligent in confirming that your food is actually dairy free.
 Always double and triple check with everyone you talk with that you have a life threatening allergy and confirm that food comes out seperate (and likely with a little allergy skewer)